 To do this, we’re excited to bring together a growing OpenSciEd research community that is inclusive, collaborative, and well-rounded in expertise.
 We welcome diverse perspectives, and strongly encourage people of color and early-career educators and researchers to join.
 By joining the community, you can connect with like-minded partners, and be notified about convenings, workshops, and opportunities to contribute to our research agenda.
 We’ll also share news about available resources, potential research funding opportunities, and open calls for proposals.

-Fill out this interest form to stay in touch about upcoming OpenSciEd Research Community happenings and opportunities.
+Visit our webpage to stay informed about upcoming OpenSciEd Research Community happenings and opportunities.